-You undertake research training provided through the ESRC-approved Social Sciences Training Programme in the Faculty of Humanities and Social Sciences.
-This is complemented by subject-specific training in applied research skills, and in environmental law and policy within the Law School.
-The programme is portable in that it can be taken by any student intending to go on to PhD study, whether at Newcastle or elsewhere, and provides the initial research training element of any 1+3 programme (Masters degree + PhD).
+Recognised by the Economic and Social Research Council (ESRC), the programme provides the training, skills and aptitudes necessary for students intending to pursue PhD-level research in the social sciences and humanities, and in particular environmental law and policy.
+It is ‘portable’ in that it can be taken by any student intending to go on to PhD study at Newcastle or elsewhere and provides the initial research training element of any ESRC 1+3 programme (Master’s degree + PhD).

 LAW8035 Foundations of Environmental Law and Policy

 HSS8004 Qualitative Methodology in the Arts, Humanities and Social Sciences

 You will take 40 credits from the following: